mjhucla/Google_Refexp_toolbox/README.md

 within an image.

 See more details of the collection of the dataset in this paper: [Generation and Comprehension of Unambiguous Object Descriptions](http://arxiv.org/abs/1511.02283)

+The dataset can be downloaded by running *setup.py*.

 ## Requirements
 - python 2.7 (Need numpy, scipy, matlabplot, PIL packages.
 All included in